Ancient to Modern: Renovating an Old Stone House in Switzerland

 The idyllic mountain village of Soglio, Switzerland has experienced plenty of ups and down in population levels over the past century.
 As such, some homes and buildings have sat vacant for long periods of time.
-One such stone house was spectacularly rehabbed by Christian Speck of Form Zone.
+One such home was spectacularly rehabbed by Christian Speck of Form Zone.

 The site of the 15th century stone house used to hold two homes and as such boasts two entrances and dual staircases.
 On the exterior of the home, nearly everything has remained the same.
 On the inside, however, the home has undergone an almost-unbelievable transformation.